BenjaminDalziel/theoretical-ecology-papers/commentary/durrett.md

 ## Ben
 Overall - ecological models can be sensitive to assumptions about space, stochastiticity and individuallity.
-The degree of sensitivity depends on details of the system. [in progress]
+Initial conditions can matter.
+The degree of sensitivity to space, stochasticity, individuality and initial conditions depends on the system, in ways that may not me predictable in advance. [in progress]